miniwinwm/BluePillDemo/BluePillDemo_OptionBytes/readme.txt

 ST_LINK utility software to set it back to factory condition.

 Note: Debugging and stopping part way through this code or powering off in a similar way is likely to corrupt your option bytes.
-You will need to reset them to factor condition using ST-LINK utility if you do this.
+You will need to reset them to factory condition using ST-LINK utility if you do this.

 No schematic for this project.